 Israel sees probable link between Pfizer vaccine and small number of myocarditis cases

-Israel’s Health Ministry said on Tuesday it found the small number of heart inflammation cases observed mainly in young men who received Pfizer’s (PFE.N) COVID-19 vaccine in Israel were likely linked to their vaccination.
+JERUSALEM (Reuters) - Israel’s Health Ministry said on Tuesday it found the small number of heart inflammation cases observed mainly in young men who received Pfizer’s COVID-19 vaccine in Israel were likely linked to their vaccination.

 Pfizer has said it has not observed a higher rate of the condition, known as myocarditis, than would normally be expected in the general population.
 On Tuesday, it did not immediately respond to a request for comment.